shadeiskndr/malaysia-postcode/README.md

 # Malaysia Postcode & State Data

-This project provides a CSV, JSON and SQLite database containing Malaysian postcode and state data, extracted from the original SQL source file `Malaysia_Postcode.sql`.
+This project provides Malaysian postcode and state data in CSV, JSON, and SQLite formats, extracted and processed from the original SQL source file `Malaysia_Postcode.sql`.
+It includes Python scripts to parse, deduplicate, and export the data for easy integration with other systems or databases.

+---

 ## Features

-- **Postcode Table**: Contains Malaysian postcode data, including area names, post office/city, and state codes.
+- **Postcode Table**: Malaysian postcode data with area names, towns, and state codes.
-- **State Table**: Contains state codes and full state names for all Malaysian states and federal territories.
+- **State Table**: State codes and full state names for all Malaysian states and federal territories.
-- **Python Import Scripts**: Utilities to parse the original SQL and populate a SQLite database with clean, deduplicated data.
+- **Python Scripts**: Utilities to parse the original SQL, populate SQLite databases, deduplicate data, and export to CSV, JSON, or SQL insert statements.
-- **Export Utilities**: Scripts to export the distinct postcode data to CSV, JSON and SQLite for easy integration with external databases.
+- **Data Exports**: Easily generate deduplicated postcode data and state data in multiple formats.

+---

 ## Database Schema